allielynne20/wk-nine-challenge/README.md

   - Review documentation for any other errors

   ## **Testing**
-  You can test this app by searching your city and seeing a list of local runners in that area.
+  You can test this app by searching your city and seeing a list of local running routes in your area.

   ## **Questions**
   If you have any questions in regard to this project please reach out by contacting me through: